 Last year was dominated by virtual experiences.
 As more countries roll out their recovery plans, brand marketers are collectively looking towards the end of digital-only activations.
 Could hybrid experiences be the new must-have format?
-Almost a third of our Brand Playbook audience say it’s in their plans for 2021.
+Almost a third of our Brand Playbook audience say it’s in their plans for this year.

 There is a lot to unpack and understand when we talk about hybrid model events.
 The first question to ask is: should this experience be live-first, virtual-first, or true hybrid?